Villanova-AI/villanova_developers/docs/villanova10/docs/curate/troubleshooting-guide.md

 ## 4. How do I uninstall a bundle
 **I can't uninstall a bundle because some components are in use**

-When uninstalling a previously installed bundle, the Entando Component Manager verifies that the bundle components are not in use elsewhere.
+When uninstalling a previously installed bundle, the Villanova Component Manager verifies that the bundle components are not in use elsewhere.
 If any part of the bundle is in use, an error message informs you and does not allow the removal.

 ### Solution